-DC Schools Project (DCSP) is a tutoring, mentoring, and advocacy program that engages Georgetown students as volunteer and Federal Work Study-funded tutors to provide English language tutoring and support for low-income youth and adults of immigrant backgrounds in Washington, DC.
-The program was established in 1984 in response to the quadrupling of the language minority population in DC public schools, a result of the drastic increase of DC’s immigrant population due to the civil war in El Salvador.
-The program seeks to improve participants’ literacy skills and academic performance to ultimately increase the ability of the youth and adult participants to fully engage in the cultural, civic, educational, and economic life in US society.
-Fifteen student coordinators lead DCSP through which over 150 Georgetown students each semester have weekly commitments to one of its seven programs.
+DC Schools Project (DCSP) is a tutoring, mentoring, and advocacy program that engages Georgetown students as tutors to provide English language tutoring and support for low-income youth and adults of immigrant backgrounds in Washington, DC.
+The program was established in 1984 in response to the quadrupling of the language minority population in DC public schools, as a result of the drastic increase of DC’s immigrant population due to the civil war in El Salvador.
+The program seeks to improve participants’ literacy skills and academic performance to ultimately increase the ability of the youth and adult participants to fully engage in the cultural, civic, educational, and economic life of American society.
+Fifteen student coordinators lead DCSP through which approximately 100 Georgetown students each semester have weekly commitments to one of its sub-programs.

 The HOME Program coordinates CSJ’s multiple homeleness outreach and education efforts in collaboration with community partners, campus partners, and student organizations.
 The program includes awareness-buildling, advocacy campaigns, and direct service opportunities.
 Questions about the HOME Program or additional homelessness outreach opportunities, can be directed to the HOME Program Coordinator at firstname.lastname@example.org.